 Depending on the size of a company, there are a variety of significant positions that work together for the successful implementation of a supply chain.
+In recent years, new specialized roles focusing on technology, risk management, and sustainability have also emerged to meet evolving industry needs.

 Here are just some of the roles an MSLSCM can prepare you for: